freeCodeCamp/freeCodeCamp/guide/english/certifications/front-end-libraries/react/use-array-map-to-dynamically-render-elements/index.md

 class MyToDoList extends React.Component {
   constructor(props) {
     super(props);
-    // change code below this line
     this.state = {
       userInput: '',
       toDoList: []
     }
-    // change code above this line
     this.handleSubmit = this.handleSubmit.bind(this);
     this.handleChange = this.handleChange.bind(this);
   }